In today’s article ninjas, I’ve decided to answer a question that some of you guys asked me a few times …

-… is there any difference between the green laser and red laser level?
+… is there any difference between the green laser and red laser levels?

-If you own a laser level or you may be considering purchasing one, you have/will come across the laser beam.
-The laser beam is what gives a visible mark and a reading on the surface that is projected.
+If you own a laser level or you’re looking to find out what are the best laser levels on the market, you have or you will find out that the laser levels project laser beams.
+These laser beams are what give a visible mark and a reading on the surface that is projected.

 Let’s get right into it.

 Green Laser vs Red Laser Level … Which One Should I Choose?

 In this green vs red laser level article, I will only talk about the laser levels that I know and have used in the DIY and construction industry.
 There is another kind of lasers out there, used in other industries and they are much more powerful … which could cause you really serious injuries if not used correctly or not have the proper safety equipment!

 But the ones we use … are totally safe, the power output is very low.
 Plus, the majority of these laser levels are considered …

 This means that the laser beam or laser system will not cause eye damage unless viewed directly for an extended period of time, or with binoculars, magnifiers, or telescopes.

 Whereas the industrial lasers, the lasers used in shows and those used in research labs … can cause really bad injuries to the naked eye not when exposed directly to the light…